-\How well you understood the subject you picked,
+How well you understood the subject you picked,

-\How well you expressed yourself; i.e. could the reader/listener follow? is it interesting?
+How well you expressed yourself; i.e. could the reader/listener follow? is it interesting?

-\How well you maintained a constant technical level
+How well you maintained a consistent technical level

-\Grammar, spelling, presentation, etc.
+Grammar, spelling, presentation, etc.

-\Scientific correctness.
+Scientific correctness.

 Note, copying any portion of your paper from anywhere else is not allowed (except for short passages that should be explicitly quoted and properly attributed).
 This includes work you previously turned in for other classes.
+Note that you don't have to reference all ideas that you take from sources, but if you take a lot from a source, then put that reference in.

-For option B, the goal is similar but the talk will be given to the class, with the written part being your working outline/presentation notes.
+For Option B, the goal is similar but the talk will be given to the class, with the written part being your working outline/presentation notes.
 The talk must be well rehearsed and well organized.
 10 minutes is a very short time to get across the essence of any topic, so I recommend preparing your material, then giving the talk out loud to yourself keeping track of time, then redoing the the content and technical level of the talk to fit in the allowed time.
 We will have time for about 12 talks; if too many people want talks I will chose the ones to be presented by a lottery, and let you know when handing back this assignment.